-Match of the Day: Top 10 derbies
+Match of the day: Top 10 derbies

 On this week's edition of the Match of the Day Top 10 podcast, Gary Lineker, Alan Shearer and Micah Richards discuss the best derby fixture in English football.

-One of the matches to make the list is the Tyne-Wear derby between Newcastle and Sunderland.
+One of the matches to make the list is the Manchester derby between United and City.

-Alan Shearer (2): "They have a great atmosphere.
-Great games to play in.
-You get away with more but you have to win.
+Micah Richards (1): "My favourite one I played in was the 6-1 at Old Trafford.
+I knew once we had that result, we were serious title contenders - and I think United knew that as well.

-"I missed a penalty in one once and the next morning - obviously I felt terrible - I get a buzz off the neighbour to say you need to come to the top of your gate.
+"The worst one I played in was the 4-3 in 2009 when Michael Owen scored late on.
+It was one of the worst days of my football career because it was my fault.